Big Bear Real Estate gives sellers an advantage

 Here are some points to consider:

 Time is not on your side when it comes to real estate.
 Although many factors influence the outcome, perhaps time is the biggest determinant in whether or not you see a profit and how much you profit.
 Studies show that the longer a house stays on the market, the less likely it is to sell for the original asking price.
-Therefore, if your goal is to make money, think about a price that will encourage buyer activity (read: fair market value).
+Therefore, if your goal is to make money, think about a price that will encourage buyer activity right away (read: fair market value).

 Value vs. Cost